-"Yorkville SEPA" means that certain Standby Equity Purchase Agreement by and among the Company and Yorkville, Dated November 14, 2023.
+"Yorkville SEPA" means that certain Standby Equity Purchase Agreement by and among the Company and Yorkville, dated November 14, 2023, as amended from time to time.

 Unless specified otherwise, amounts in this Quarterly Report are presented in U.S. dollars.